 The person whose name appears as “first author” will be presenting the submitted abstract.
+The presenter must be a board certified plastic surgeon.
 Onsite substitution of absent first authors by co-authors, or other participants to the meeting, will not be possible.

-Without acceptable excuse, not-showing authors will be automatically excluded from paper submission to future EURAPS Meetings.
+Without acceptable excuse, personally forwarded to the Secretary-General’s Office, last minute cancelations after publication of the scientific program or “no-show” authors will be automatically excluded from paper submission to future EURAPS Meetings.

 EURAPS website accepts up to two (n.
 2) abstracts per first author, however in case both abstracts pass review and make it to the final program, the author will choose one of the two abstracts.
 The second abstract will be automatically presented by the next co-author available.
 Attempts of submission after 2 abstracts will be rejected.